 Likewise, if you have them in containers, place the containers near the wall inside the house.
 So, the heat trapped by the wall can be reflected & keep your trees warmer.

 You could consider choosing the species that are quite heat & cold tolerant for the best chances of survival.
 Some good ones are:

 - Vietnam White

 - Taiwan varieties

-American Beauty is quite sensitive to heat & cold.
+The American Beauty variety is quite sensitive to heat & cold though.
 If you like this variety, try grafting them on a strong rootstock that can withstand the changes in temperatures.
-They will nourish your plants well while keeping them safe some pests, diseases or shocks.
+They will nourish your plants well while keeping them safe from pests, diseases or shocks, and chlorosis.
 The results are very promising.